balena-io-experimental/balena-sound/docs/01-getting-started.md

 1. Download the OS and flash it to your SD card with [balenaEtcher](https://balena.io/etcher)
 1. Power up your device and check it's online in the dashboard!

-balenaSound application will start downloading as soon as your device appears in the dashboard.
+The balenaSound application will start downloading as soon as your device appears in the dashboard.

 ## CLI deploy